The Saint Anthony School: Intermediate & Middle School

-Upper School
+High School

-Saint Anthony's upper school consists of grades six through twelve.
+St. Anthony's High School consists of grades 9 through 12.
 Each student is placed in an individualized curriculum after testing their abilities and academic needs.
-Highlights of the College Preparatory Program include; competence in reading, oral and communication skills, competence in basic analytical and reasoning skills, critical thinking to distinguish fact from opinion, knowledge and practices to help conserve the environment, world history and modern affairs.
+Social skills and esteem building in this unique therapeutic environment remain a top priority.
+Highlights of the program include; competence in reading, oral and communication skills, competence in basic analytical and reasoning skills, and critical thinking to distinguish fact from opinion.
+High school students also have the opportunity to participate in our Dual-Credit Program, where they can receive both high school and college credit through Collin College.